 Buy your new Musa at PLNTS.com

+At PLNTS.com you can buy your new Musa online, for example the Musa Dwarf Cavendish.
 Whether you like your Musa big from the start or prefer to grow them from tiny BabyPLNTS into full-grown PLNTS - buy Bananaplant online at PLNTS.com